 How do I navigate through pages?

-To go to the previous or next page, tap “<” or “>” in the page navigation field (near the top-left corner), respectively, near the top-left corner.
+To go to the previous or next page, tap “<” or “>” in the page navigation field (near the top-left corner), respectively.
 There are also other ways:

 - Tap the page navigation field, then enter a page number.

 - Long-press the right edge of the page (or the left if you’re in left-handed mode), scroll to find the right page thumbnail and tap it.

 To select anything (including handwriting), just circle it in Pen mode and tap the ✓icon that appears.
 To select a shape, image, or text box, tap it once in Pen mode, then tap the ✓ icon.

 Tip: after selecting it, tap the menu icon (three-parallel-line icon) that appears in the top corner of the selection to see what can be done on the object.